 The red wine (Die Filantroop) has good ageing potential while the white wine (Die Skoolhoof) is ready to be enjoyed now.

-According to Tjuks and Johan the release of these wines reaffirms the Roos family’s commitment to education.
+According to Tjuks the release of these wines reaffirms the Roos family’s commitment to education.
 “Paul Roos is best known as captain of the first South African rugby team to tour Britain in 1906 and who named them Die Springbokken.
 However, he played an equally important role as educator and rector of the well-known Stellenbosch boys’ school which was later named in his honour: Paul Roos Gymnasium.”